stashed/stash/docs/guides/restore.md

 # Restore Backup
 This tutorial will show you how to restore a Stash backup.
 At first, backup a kubernetes workload volume by following the steps [here](/docs/guides/backup.md).

-To restore a backup, you need to create a `Recovery` CRD by specifying `Restic`, target workload and volume where backup will be restored.
+To restore a backup, you need to create a `Recovery` CRD by specifying `Repository`, `path` and volume where the backup will be restored.
+Here, is a sample `Recovery` to recover the latest snapshot.

 ```console
 $ kubectl apply -f ./docs/examples/tutorial/recovery.yaml